decagondev/tech-writer/README.md

 # Recent Updates
 - Added Flask API to the project with a random number list generator endpoint.
+- Updated Flask API to include detailed docstrings.

 Feel free to explore the new functionality and continue enhancing your AI agent!
+Consider the code changes and commit messages, determine if the README needs to be updated.
+If so, edit the README, ensuring to maintain its existing style and clarity take into account docstrings and other metadata when considering the updates to make.